 1.13 An alternative form of dialysis is peritoneal dialysis, most commonly in the form of continuous ambulatory peritoneal dialysis (CAPD).
-In this technique, dialysis fluid is inserted, via a plastic tube (catheter), into the peritoneal cavity (which lies around the bowel) for approximately six hours before being removed and replaced.
+In this technique, dialysis fluid is inserted, via a plastic tube (catheter), into the peritoneal cavity (space around the bowel) where it dwells for variable time before being removed and replaced.
 The fluid must be sterile in order to avoid infection and inflammation of the peritoneum (peritonitis), which is the main complication of the treatment.
 Each fluid exchange takes 30 to 40 minutes to perform and is repeated three or four times daily.